Other Sunday and Holy Day Readings

 Luke 15:1-7 ~ The Parable of the Lost Sheep

 1 The tax collectors and sinners were all drawing near to listen to him, 2 but the Pharisees and scribes began to complain, saying, "This man welcomes sinners and eats with them."
-3 So to them he addressed this parable.
+3 So to them, he addressed this parable.
 4 "What man among you having a hundred sheep and losing one of them would not leave the ninety-nine in the desert and go after the lost one until he finds it?
 5 And when he does find it, he sets it on his shoulders with great joy 6 and upon his arrival home, he calls together his friends and neighbors and says to them, 'Rejoice with me because I have found my lost sheep.'
 7 I tell you, in just the same way there will be more joy in heaven over one sinner who repents than over ninety-nine righteous people who have no need of repentance."

-In chapter 15 Jesus gives three parable teachings to the crowds concerning God's patience and mercy in calling sinners to salvation by using common examples of daily life.
-St. Ambrose writes: St. Luke did not idly present three parables in a row...
+In chapter 15, Jesus gives three parable teachings to the crowds concerning God's patience and mercy in calling sinners to salvation by using common examples of daily life.
+St. Ambrose writes: St. Luke did not idly present three parables in a row....
 The mercy of the divine act is the same, but the grace differs according to our merits.
 The weary sheep is recalled by the shepherd, the coin which was lost is found, the son retraces his steps to his father and returns, guilty of error but totally repentant (St. Ambrose, Exposition of the Gospel of Luke, 7.208).

-In each of the parables, Jesus also answers the criticism of the Pharisees who accuse Him of associating with sinners.
-The parables are: the Parable of the Lost Sheep (Lk 15:3-8), the Parable of the Lost Coin (Lk 15:8-10), and the Parable of the Lost Son (Lk 15:11-32).
-Of these three parables St. Ambrose wrote: By the parables of the sheep that strayed and was found, the coin which was lost and was found, and the son who was dead and came to life, we may cure our wounds, being encouraged by a threefold remedy.
+In each of the parables, Jesus also answers the criticism of the Pharisees who accused Him of associating with sinners.
+The parables He gives in response include: the Parable of the Lost Sheep (Lk 15:3-8), the Parable of the Lost Coin (Lk 15:8-10), and the Parable of the Lost Son (Lk 15:11-32).
+Of these three parables, St. Ambrose wrote: By the parables of the sheep that strayed and was found, the coin which was lost and was found, and the son who was dead and came to life, we may cure our wounds, being encouraged by a threefold remedy.
 "A threefold cord will not be broken."
 Who are the father, the shepherd and the woman?
 They are God the Father, Christ and the Church.
 Christ carries you on his body, he who took your sins on himself.
 The Church seeks and the Father receives.
 The shepherd carries.
 The mother searches, the father clothes.
 First mercy comes, then intercession, and third reconciliation.
 Each complements the other.
 The Savior rescues, the Church intercedes, and the Creator reconciles (Ambrose, Exposition of the Gospel of Luke, 7.207-8).

-tax collectors and sinners were all drawing near to listen to him, 2 but the Pharisees and scribes began to
+collectors and sinners were all drawing near to listen to him, 2 but the Pharisees and scribes began to

 complain, saying, "This man welcomes sinners and eats with them."
 3 So to them he addressed this parable.

 The Parable of the Lost Sheep makes use of one of the reoccurring symbolic images of the Old Testament prophets which is domesticated animals (see handout 2 from the study of the Gospel of Luke Lesson 10 or the chart on the Symbolic Images of the Old Testament Prophets in the "Charts" section).
 In Old Testament imagery, God is the Shepherd of the flock that is His covenant people.
-One of the best examples of this imagery is found in Ezekiel chapter 34 where God promises to shepherd His people and restore them to Himself: For thus says the Lord GOD [YHWH]: I myself will look after and tend my sheep.
+One of the best examples of this imagery appears in Ezekiel chapter 34 where God promises to shepherd His people and restore them to Himself: For thus says the Lord GOD [YHWH]: I myself will look after and tend my sheep.
 As a shepherd tends his flock when he finds himself among his scattered sheep, so will I tend my sheep.
 I will rescue them from every place where they were scattered when it was cloudy and dark.
-I will lead them out from among the peoples and gather them from the foreign lands ...
-(Ez 34:11-13a).
+I will lead them out from among the peoples and gather them from the foreign lands (Ez 34:11-13a).
 It is in that same passage that God declares: I will appoint one shepherd over them to pasture them, my servant David; he shall pasture them and be their shepherd.
 I, the Lord, will be their God, and my servant David shall be prince among them.
 I the LORD, have spoken (Ez 34:23-24).